Ikechukwu980/cicd-deployment-with-JavaApp-Terraform/README.md

 	  Select Secret file and select the file we just cpy

         Add id and description k8s and k8s

-** create Jenkins pipeline **
+#### Pipeline creation ????????????? need to review

-	  - From Jenkins dashboard click on project
+    - Click on **New Item**

-	  - Name the job and click on pipeline and then ok
+    - Enter an item name: **app-infra-pipeline** & select the category as **Pipeline**
+    - Now scroll-down and in the Pipeline section --> Definition --> Select Pipeline script from SCM
+    - SCM: **Git**
+    - Repositories
+        - Repository URL: FILL YOUR OWN REPO URL (that we created by importing in the first step)
+        - Branch Specifier (blank for 'any'): */main
+        - Script Path: Jenkinsfile
+    - Save

-** Access the Sonarqube server with the public IP:9000 and click login
+#### Access the Sonarqube server with the public IP:9000 and click login

 	Username: admin